Linguistics Courses (LING)

 LING:4050 Methods of Teaching English as a Second Language 3 s.h.

-Observations of ESL and intensive English classes at the UI; design and presentation of short lessons, text evaluation, demonstrations of innovative approaches of the last decade; materials.
+Observations of ESL classes at the University of Iowa; design and presentation of short lessons, text evaluation, demonstrations of innovative approaches of the last decade; materials.
 Offered spring semesters.
 Prerequisites: LING:3005 and LING:4040.
 Same as SLA:4401.

 LING:4070 Introduction to the Study of Meaning 3 s.h.